 If you’ve been reading my blog, you know I have never been a huge fan of the classical startup scene.
 Recently I stumbled upon a website devoted to Zebras, startups who opt for a different entrepreneurial path.
 One based on sustainability and long-term profitability as opposed to exponential growth aimed at a big exit.
 A more respectful model for the consumers, the entrepreneurial ecosystem, and our communities at large.
+Then I also discovered the post-growth movement.

-That website reconciled me with the startup ecosystem.
+All those initiatives reconciled me with the startup ecosystem.
 I was wrong, it’s not the startup scene that’s broken, it’s the unicorn business model.

 Well, not me.
 Don’t get me wrong, I love money as much as the next guy.
 But I think unicorns are harmful to their customers, their employees, the startup ecosystem, and, well… all of us.